ZcashFoundation/zebra/book/src/dev/rfcs/0006-stolon.md

     This method takes an existing `TcpStream` so that it can be used with a pre-constructed Tor circuit.
-This method should construct a new `Handshake` instance and configure it with fixed default values.
+This method should construct a new `Handshake` instance and configure it with the fixed default values specified below.
     The `Handshake` service takes a handler `Service` used to process inbound requests from the remote peer; `connect_isolated` should pass a no-op `service_fn` that ignores requests.

 3. Use `tokio-socks` to construct a `TcpStream` backed by a fresh Tor circuit, and pass it to `connect_isolated`.